How to Transition From FTE to Self-Employed (Guide)

 - Networking savvy?

-An identifiable, sellable talent – It is important to ensure that your work is conducive to independence.
+An identifiable, sellable talent.
+It’s important to ensure that your work is conducive to independence.
 You need a quantifiable talent; skills that can be configured into projects and results to back it up.
-For example, if your expertise is engineering, you will need to package a specific skill that allows you to take advantage of the project economy.
+For example: If your specialty is engineering, you will need to package a specific set of skills and expertise that allows you to take advantage of today’s project economy.
 What is the product and what results can clients expect?
-This also requires being where the work is or having the ability to leverage technology to eliminate geography as a factor.
+This also requires being where the work is or having the ability to leverage technology to transcend geographical limitations.

-Tenacity and resiliency: As an independent, the work you perform will be familiar, but the process will be new territory.
+Tenacity and resiliency: As an independent, the work you perform will be familiar, but the processes involved will be new territory.
 You must both perform the work and find it.
-This will require the fortitude to hold fast and be persistent to open doors of opportunity, and work through the inevitable challenges that you will face.
-The successful independent does not shrink from conflict or defeat, but is able to keep moving forward.
-You may lose a client, or suffer a setback in a project.
+This will require the fortitude to hold fast and be persistent in uncovering opportunities, then working through the inevitable challenges that you will face.
+The successful independent does not shrink from conflict or defeat but is able to keep moving forward.
+You may lose a client or suffer a setback in a project.
 A prospective client may take weeks (or even months) to sign a deal.
-Without being obnoxious, you need to be willing to stay in the game even when the rewards are not immediate.
+While maintaining a respectful approach, you need to be willing to stay in the game even when the rewards are not immediate.

-Confidence in abilities: Independents are confident in their skills and experience and have the ability to articulate and productize their talent.
+Confidence in your skills and abilities: Independents are confident in their skills and experience and can articulate and productize their talent.
 You will need to get comfortable talking about what you do and why you’re good at it.
 Independents are opportunists.
-They notice the problems that they can solve in day to day surroundings, and are confident in discussing how they can help.
+They notice problems in day-to-day surroundings and are confident in their ability to develop solutions.

-Focus on what’s important – Successful independents stay aligned to their core expertise.
+Initiative and a clear focus on what’s important: Successful independents stay aligned to their core expertise.
 They build more value by truly becoming an expert in their field.
 This focus also applies to being able to efficiently use your knowledge and expertise in a way that satisfies clients and allows you to make money.

-Integrity – To go the distance as an independent, you must have a high degree of integrity.
-Clients are hiring you to minimize risk and gets results.
-You need to prove that you can be counted on to deliver on your promise.
-It’s important to be trustworthy and reliable and not oversell what you do.
+Integrity: To go the distance as an independent, you must have a high degree of integrity.
+After all, clients are hiring you to minimize risk and get results.
+You must prove that you can be counted on to deliver on your promise.
+So, it’s important to be trustworthy and reliable and not oversell what you do.
 One way to do this is by setting realistic expectations with the client.
-If you overcommit too often, that can affect your reputation.
-You must also have the integrity to clearly communicate with your clients.
-If issues arise, don’t sugarcoat bad news; be straightforward.
+If you overcommit too often, that can impact your reputation.
+You also need to exhibit integrity in all your communications with clients.
+If issues arise, don’t sugarcoat bad news; be straightforward and have a plan to overcome them.

 “Perfect is the enemy of good.” — Voltaire